This article has been reviewed by tax expert Erica Gellerman, CPA.

 FICA taxes are payroll taxes that fund social security and Medicare.
 Both employees and employers must contribute their fair share.
 It’s easy to get tripped up because you have to withhold the correct amount of FICA taxes from your employees’ paychecks, and you also have to pay the correct employer’s portion of the taxes.

 FICA, which stands for Federal Insurance Contributions Act, is a federal law that regulates the payment of social security and Medicare taxes.
 FICA taxes fund the nation’s program of social security and Medicare benefits.
-People typically receive these benefits when they reach retirement age, but you have to pay taxes to fund the programs while you’re working.
+People typically receive these benefits when they reach retirement age, but you have to pay taxes to fund the programs while you’re still working.
 Employers withhold the required payments from their employees’ wages, and also contribute their own share.
 Collectively, the employee and employer contributions are called FICA taxes.

 Businesses have to report FICA taxes on a quarterly basis using IRS Form 941.
-This form contains information about your business, the number of employees you have, and the amounts you’ve withheld from their paychecks for income taxes, social security, and Medicare.
+This form is for reporting information about your business, like the number of employees you have, and the amounts you’ve withheld from their paychecks for income taxes, social security, and Medicare.
 This form is also used to report the employer’s portion of social security and Medicare FICA taxes.
 Form 941 is due on the last day of the month following the end of each quarter (e.g. the form is due April 30 for the period covering January 1 to March 31).

-Unless your FICA tax liability is less than $2,500 in a quarter, small businesses must use the IRS’s Electronic Federal Tax Payment System to deposit FICA taxes.
-The IRS has a pay-as-you-go system for employment taxes, which means you don’t just pay your taxes once per year.
+Unless your FICA tax liability is less than $2,500 in a quarter, small businesses must use the IRS’s Electronic Federal Tax Payment System (EFTPS) to deposit FICA taxes.
+The IRS has a pay-as-you-go system for employment taxes, so you don’t just pay your taxes once per year.
 You have to periodically deposit the employer’s share of FICA taxes and the taxes that you’ve withheld from your employees’ paychecks.